• Admissions

 The Admitting Department is located on the first floor of the hospital.
 Admissions are accepted 24 hours a day, 7 days a week through our Emergency Care Center.
 A nurse is available 24 hours a day to accept direct admissions.
 You or a family member will be requested to complete all necessary admission requirements.

-If you are scheduled for a procedure or surgery in advance, you should receive a call at home a few days prior to your expected arrival at Beverly Hospital.
+If you are scheduled for a procedure or surgery in advance, you should receive a call at home a few days prior to your expected arrival.
 Your personal and insurance information will be gathered in order to expedite the admissions process once you arrive at the facility.

 If you have questions concerning your admitting process, you may call (323) 725-4279.